Deepneet/Deepneet.github.io/README.md

 -----------------------------------------------------------------------------------------------------------------------------

 ## 2-march,2020
-- Importing and accessing database in phpmyadmin.
+- Importing and accessing different database in phpmyadmin.

 ------------------------------------------------------------------------------------------------------------------------------